 - Additional Information: All program committee members are requested to attend the NAPNAP national conference to assist onsite with welcoming and introducing speakers, greeting exhibitors and providing assistance to the Conference Planning Chair and staff.

-The Research Committee is not recruiting for vacancies in 2021.
+The Continuing Education committee is not recruiting for 2022-2025 vacancies.